SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-23-entering-the-brave-new-world-of-vr.markdown

 Putting everything together and going through what is required to build an actual game using Vuforia AR.

-&nbsp;

 ## Pros / Cons and conclusion

 I have mixed feelings about this book, at its best it is a very detailed user manual for the Vuforia SDK focusing on its trackables services.
-On the other hand the title is very short and could have done with more detail on all of the other capabilities of the Vuforia SDK, so it does feel lacking.&nbsp; Overall, if you are looking in to creating a Vuforia based app/game, then this will be a useful reference to get started.
+On the other hand the title is very short and could have done with more detail on all of the other capabilities of the Vuforia SDK, so it does feel lacking.
+Overall, if you are looking in to creating a Vuforia based app/game, then this will be a useful reference to get started.

 ### Pro’s